 This month we celebrate the Buddha’s birthday, called “Hanamatsuri” (flower festival).
 He is honored as the founder of the Buddhist teachings.
 In Jodo Shinshu, however, his birth has another meaning.
 Continue reading “Buddha’s birth: The Real Reason”

 Traditionally, many people on February 15 observe Nirvana Day, the day when Shakyamuni Buddha passed away.

 When we hear about the Buddha, we often think he was not like us, but rather someone more like a super human being.
 We should not forget he really was the same as you and me.
 He was born as a human being and he died as a human being.

-Ring in the new year with our New Year’s Day service.
+Ring in the new year with an online New Year’s Day service.
 Continue reading “New Year’s Day Service”